-A doctor who lost his position on the Wyoming Board of Medicine after criticizing a medical group and an individual doctor who lobbied in favor of child sex-change procedures will not be restored to the board at this time, a federal judge ruled Thursday.
+A doctor who lost his position on the Wyoming Board of Medicine after criticizing a medical group and an individual doctor who lobbied against child sex-change bans will not be restored to the board at this time, a federal judge ruled Thursday.

 Gov. Mark Gordon asked Dr. Eric Cubin to step down from the Wyoming Board of Medicine in April.
 Ultimately, Cubin resigned, court documents say.